Keep updated with phanganist.com by following our Facebook page.

-As Koh Phangan was originally known as a backpacker destination before attracting other types of travellers, one thing the island has plenty of is budget and affordable accommodation.
+As Koh Phangan was initially known as a backpacker destination before attracting other types of travellers, one thing the island has plenty of is budget and affordable accommodation.

-You can find places to stay within this price range all over the island, in whichever area you would like to stay, meaning you are not stuck to one location if on a budget.
+You can find places to stay within this price range all over the island, in whichever area you would like to visit, meaning you can find one location if you are on a budget.

-It will be useful to know a little about the area in which you choose to stay before looking for budget accommodation on Koh Phangan.
-You’ll have knowledge about amenities, events, goings-on and the type of vibe and atmosphere in the village.
+It will be useful to know a little about the area you choose to stay in before looking for budget accommodation on Koh Phangan.
+You’ll know about amenities, events, goings-on and the type of vibe and atmosphere in the village.
 Here’s a little you might want to know:

 This portion of the island is renowned for being the island's dive hub.
-Chaloklum is the largest village in this part of the island, and it is home to a variety of dive shops.
+Chaloklum is the largest village in this part of the island and is home to various dive shops.
 With pool leagues, dartboards, a Muay Thai ring, and beachfront dining and drinking, you can fall in love with this ‘sleepy little village.
-Many long-term ex-pats prefer to remain in Chaloklum because it maintains its old-school elegance while also having all of the essentials.
+Many long-term ex-pats prefer to remain in Chaloklum because it maintains its old-school elegance while having all the essentials.

-SriThanu is a Yoga and Well-Being centre where you can detox or retreat away from it all when participating in spiritual practices.
+SriThanu is a Yoga and Well-Being centre where you can detox or retreat from it when participating in spiritual practices.
 This place is a vegan and vegetarian foodie's heaven.
 Here in Hin Kong, around the coastline, there are some of the finest sunset spots on the island, with views over the ocean to Samui.
-In recent years, Hin Kong has attracted some of the most exquisite restaurants, and L'alcove, which is known for its wine and live music nights.
+In recent years, Hin Kong has attracted some of the most exquisite restaurants, and L'alcove is known for its wine and live music nights.

 This Koh Phangan health and wellness area exemplifies the island's other hand; it maintains its charm, and the spiritual side of things adds to that!

 This portion of the island is the quietest and least inhabited on Koh Phangan, with stunning views both on the shore and inland.
-This area of the island is designated as a protected national park, which ensures that construction and visitor behaviour is controlled.
+This island area is designated as a protected national park, ensuring that construction and visitor behaviour is controlled.
 The Than Sadet Waterfall is a must-see attraction on the island, but during the dry season, it can be more of a drip than a waterfall!
-There are absolutely breathtaking sights at night that must be experienced to be believed.
+Absolutely breathtaking sights at night must be experienced to be believed.
 Thong Nai Pan Noi and Thong Nai Pan Yai, the key beaches in this district, are home to some of the island's most luxurious resorts and are popular with families, couples, and honeymooners.
-This is Koh Phangan's origins; it has evolved with time with the advent of resorts on the North East coast, but the whole region remains spectacular and secure, and every tourist can see it!
+This is Koh Phangan's origins; it has evolved with the advent of resorts on the North East coast, but the whole region remains spectacular and secure, and every tourist can see it!

-Simply put, a hostel is a low-cost form of lodging that emphasizes a shared social experience.
-One of the best aspects of staying in a hostel is the opportunity to meet people from all walks of life from all over the world.
+Simply put, a hostel is a low-cost form of lodging that emphasises a shared social experience.
+One of the best aspects of staying in a hostel is meeting people from all walks of life worldwide.
 You never know who you'll meet, which adds an element of excitement that is difficult to achieve when you're alone in a hotel room.
 In terms of amenities, many hostels offer everything you'd find in a hotel, plus a lot more.
-Before booking a hostel, make sure to read the description carefully because no two are alike.
-Most hostels nowadays are fairly well equipped, with swimming pools, pool tables, and beer pong tournaments.
+Before booking a hostel, please read the description carefully because no two are alike.
+Most hostels nowadays are reasonably well equipped, with swimming pools, pool tables, and beer pong tournaments.
 So there's plenty to keep you occupied!

 However, if you're looking for privacy, we wouldn't recommend it.
-It can be difficult to sleep in an 8-person dorm, especially if you are a light sleeper.
-Many hostels especially on Phangan are built around partying, so if you're a night owl who enjoys getting merry every night, you shouldn't have any trouble falling asleep.
+Sleeping in an 8-person dorm can be difficult, especially if you are a light sleeper.
+Many hostels, especially on Phangan, are built around partying, so if you're a night owl who enjoys getting merry every night, you shouldn't have trouble falling asleep.

 A resort is a full-service accommodation establishment that caters to vacationers and is often situated in locations where people go to rest or unwind, such as beaches.
-The variety of facilities and amenities provided separates it from a ‘basic' hotel.
-A Resort can be described as a self-contained facility that meets the majority of a vacationer's needs while keeping them on the premises.
+The variety of facilities and amenities separates it from a ‘basic' hotel.
+A Resort can be described as a self-contained facility that meets most of a vacationer's needs while keeping them on the premises.
 One of the advantages of staying at a Resort is that the guest receives all-around treatment on the property.
-You will, if you like, be able to eat, drink, swim, relax, have treatments and arrange activities all without leaving a resort.
+If you like, you can eat, drink, swim, relax, have treatments and arrange activities without leaving a resort.

 A hotel is a form of business that is built to house visitors for the night or longer.
-The property has a number of quarters, each with beds, duvets, cushions, a toilet, and everything else necessary for a guest's stay.
+The property has several quarters, each with beds, duvets, cushions, a toilet, and everything else necessary for a guest's stay.
 The services provided differ by property, but they are both designed to meet the needs and desires of the consumer.
-What makes them different from resorts is that they may not have some amenities like swimming pools, restaurant, laundry and other services, more so just a place to sleep and relax.
+What makes them different from resorts is that they may not have some amenities like swimming pools, restaurants, laundry and other services, more so just a place to sleep and relax.

 The Thai islands are well-known for their bungalows ranging from basic wooden huts to more concrete styles and all in between.
-Bungalows can be found within resorts with things such as pools, restaurants, shops etc or just a place with bungalows managed by a company/family and nothing else.
-Bungalows (sperate to houses rented from a landlord in this case) come in a vary of styles and comfort, some with basic bed and toilet and others with balconies and kitchens.
+Bungalows can be found within resorts with pools, restaurants, shops etc. or just a place with bungalows managed by a company/family and nothing else.
+Bungalows (separate from houses rented from a landlord in this case) come in various styles and comfort, some with basic beds and toilets and others with balconies and kitchens.

-If you want to stay for more than a month, finding a monthly rental on the island is a great deal for the money and more convenient.
-This will provide you with your own personal room, as well as peace which quiet, and will serve as your true ‘home' for the remainder of your visit.
-Most house rentals often have kitchens, meaning you can prepare your own meals instead of dining out all of the time.
-Read our full in-depth article on House Rental here.
+If you want to stay for more than a month, finding a monthly rental on the island is an excellent deal for the money and more convenient.
+This will provide you with your room and peace and quiet and serve as your true ‘home' for the remainder of your visit.
+Most house rentals often have kitchens, meaning you can prepare your meals instead of dining out all the time.
+Please read our full in-depth article on House rentals here.

-Before choosing your budget accommodation you’ll want to make a list of the things that are important to you.
-We have already covered the areas of the island and the styles of places to stay, now you want to choose your amenities and services.
-Maybe you don’t want anything, so a hostel will suit you and you’re ok sharing with others.
-But what if you desire a certain comfort when it comes to bedding or laundry service or pool?
+Before choosing your budget accommodation, you’ll want to list the things that are important to you.
+We have already covered the areas of the island and the styles of places to stay.
+Now you want to choose your amenities and services.
+Maybe you don’t want anything so that a hostel will suit you and you’re ok sharing with others.
+But what if you desire a certain comfort in bedding, laundry service, or pool?
 Write these things down and check them with the establishments.

 With a wide range of bungalows and suites, Paradise offers travellers a wide range of options and types of lodging.
-On the grounds, there is a professionally licensed bar and restaurant offering Thai and international food with stunning views of the ocean.
+On the grounds, a professionally licensed bar and restaurant offer Thai and international food with stunning ocean views.

 Munchies is a real traveller’s paradise, and the scenery is breathtaking.
-They love good vibes and take care of customers as much as they can.
+They love good vibes and care for customers as much as possible.

-Tiki is situated on the stunning Baan Tai Beach with its own beach bar and restaurant, as well as a bathing pool next to the beach, a large lawn, and a communal space with a pool table where all of the guests can mingle.
+Tiki is situated on the stunning Baan Tai Beach with its beach bar and restaurant, a bathing pool next to the beach, a large lawn, and a communal space with a pool table where all the guests can mingle.

 Every air-conditioned space has a balcony with views, a flat-screen satellite TV, a wardrobe, and a desk.
 A private bathroom comes with a shower and complimentary toiletries.